Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

 \begin{remark} Every map $1\to \Omega$ is a monomorphism, since $\Omega$ is discrete.
 More generally, if $V\subseteq 1$ is a subterminal object, then every map $V\to \Omega$ is a monomorphism.
 It follows that any inclusion of subterminal objects $U\subseteq V$ is univalent.
-Geometrically, the subtopos corresponding to the localization by such a map is the union of $U\cup \complement V$ (where $\complement V$ is the complement of the open $V$). \end{remark}
+Geometrically, the subtopos corresponding to the localization by such a map is the union of $\sf U\cup \complement \sf V$, where $\sf U$ is the open subtopos corresponding to $U$, and $\complement \sf V$ is the closed complement of the open subtopos corresponding to $V$. \end{remark}

 If $\Sigma$ is a class of maps in a topos $\cE$, we shall denote by $\Sigma\bc$ the smallest class of maps which contains $\Sigma$ and is closed under base change.

 \begin{lemma} If $v:T\to V$ is a univalent monomorphism in a topos $\cE$, then the class $\{v\}\bc$ is local. \end{lemma}